Diamond Dealer — Mobridge, SD Since 1941

 • Loose diamonds — with or without GIA or other grading reports

-• Vintage, antique, and estate diamond jewelry
+• Antique, vintage, and estate diamond jewelry

 • Damaged, broken, or worn diamond pieces

-Related Jewelry
+Related & Antique Jewelry

 • Gold rings, chains, bracelets, and earrings